Prakash-sa/ETHIndia/README.md

 # ETHIndia
-Use Moibit as decentralised storage to store images, video, files of low quality and when we want to download then upgrade its quality by Machine Learning model(GAN)
+Use Moibit as decentralised storage to store images, video, files.

 # Demo